opencaesar/oml-tools/oml-merge/README.md

 ```
 Args:
 ```
---input-catalog-path | -i path/to/input/oml/catalog.xml [Required, one or more] --output-catalog-path | -o path/to/output/oml/catalog.xml [Required]
+--input-catalog-path | -i path/to/input/oml/catalog.xml [Optional, one or more] --input-zip-path | -z path/to/input/oml/archive.zip [Optional, one or more] --input-folder-path | -f path/to/input/oml/folder [Optional, one or more] --output-folder-path | -o path/to/output/oml/folder [Required]
 ```
+Note that one of the input arguments is required.

 ## Run as Gradle Task
 ```